Are your driving nerves caused by your thoughts?

 How do you manage your thoughts to reduce your driving stress?

 If you recognise any of these unhelpful thinking habits they may be affecting your mood, emotions and behaviour while driving, causing you to feel more stressed or nervous than you need to be.
+If you feel that the way you think is making driving test nerves worse, noticing is the first step to making a change.

 Just knowing that you have a thinking habit or tendency will help you start to notice and be aware when you think that way.
 As soon as you notice, pause, and ask yourself whether what you are thinking (or saying) is true or helpful.
 If it isn’t then you can choose to interrupt this thinking style and choose to focus on something that you are doing right now instead.